Best Selling Colours

 Peelable Glass Paint Top 20

 The 150ml tins are used for smaller shading jobs and in arts & crafts projects, hence a greater mix of heritage tones with the vibrant translucents.
+The handy Rainbow Packs are a popular choice for creative projects at home and in community settings such as schools.

-The top of the chart throughout the years is dominated by Bat Black, Swan White and White Witch with a variety of greys, greens and a couple of blues leading the shades.
 2024 was no exception apart from the number 2 spot being taken by Dragon Red as an art event in Germany called “Paint the Town Red” saw an installation company covering a large glass entrance to a museum in our Peelable Glass Paint, then dramatically peeling huge sheets off at the end of the event.
 Muddle Brown made its first entry into the top 20 sitting with regular translucent favourites Goblin Green and Bandit Blue.

 In 2022 Dragon Red, Purple Puffin and Wizard Yellow entered into the top charts as people experiment more with large designs incorporating vibrant and rainbow colours.
 Goblin Green was the only coloured translucent that pops into the Top 20 for 750ml tins from 2019-2021and is due to the fact that plants react well to the colour green, and tend to grow well under its influence.